2011-08-21 04:18:53 • ID: 1030

 Handaxe from Murzuq in southwest Libya.

-Aterian / MSA artifacts are known for example Wadi Habeter and the Wadi Tilizzaghen.
-We will show a developed MSA from the area during the next post.
+Aterian / MSA artifacts are numerous and known for example from Wadi Habeter and the Wadi Tilizzaghen.
+We will show a developed MSA from the area later in this Blog.

 Far the Best about the theme: Africa from MIS 6-2: Population Dynamics and Paleoenvironments (Vertebrate Paleobiology and Paleoanthropology) | Sacha C. Jones, Brian A. Stewart, 2016